qwertie/ecsharp/project-status.md

 - Parser:
     - Supports most of C# and most planned syntax for EC#
     - TODO: LINQ parsing with tests
-    - TODO: async/await parsing with tests
+    - TODO: async/await parsing (blocking issue: slug in LLLPG)
 - Printer:
     - Supports most of C# and most planned syntax for EC#
     - Includes plain C# output mode that avoids using EC# syntax (only works when the syntax tree does not contain EC#-only stuff)
 - Semantic analysis:
     - TODO.
-Does not exist!
+Does not exist! (idea: use Roslyn)
 - Backend:
     - TODO.
 Does not exist! (for now, using LeMP with C# output)
 - Syntax highlighting: